josephtingiris/josephtingiris.github.io/_posts/2017-10-16-centos-7-npm-grunt.md

 published: true
 ---

-This is the basic process.
+This is the basic process to install and build an existing project with npm and grunt on CentoOS 7.

 [npm](https://www.npmjs.com/) is the package manager for JavaScript
 ```